.

-The Blue Echoes were one of the longest surviving groups, having stayed together in various line-ups for twenty years spanning early 1964 to late 1983.
-Even though they were considered as one of Australia’s longest surviving groups, they never really got going until consolidating their lineup with: Ray Eames on guitar (ex-Fabulous Blue Jays/Jigsaw), Ray Quon on keyboards, drummer Ron Chapman, vocalist Phil Golotta and Chris Stuttard on bass (ex-Young Once).
-Phil Golotta was also a successful songwriter, penning Jamie Redfern’s ''Hitch A Ride On A Smile'', a song which won the 1973 Australian Popular Song Contest.
+The Blue Echoes were one of Australia’s longest-lasting bands, active from early 1964 to late 1983 with various line-ups.
+They truly found their footing when they consolidated their lineup with Ray Eames on guitar (ex - Fabulous Blue Jays and Jigsaw), Ray Quon on keyboards, drummer Ron Chapman, vocalist Phil Golotta, and Chris Stuttard on bass (ex-Young Once).
+Phil Golotta also achieved success as a songwriter, penning Jamie Redfern’s ''Hitch A Ride On A Smile,'' which won the 1973 Australian Popular Song Contest.

-The band was extremely popular on the pub scene.
-Vocalist Phil Golotta, recalls The Blue Echoes appearing at Tottenham Hotel’s opening night.
-He remembers playing to crowds of 600 people at venues such as The Tarmac (now The Westside Hotel) in Laverton and the Altona Sports Club.
-“The queue to get in would be right around the entire hotel,” Golotta said.
+The band gained a strong following on the pub scene, with Phil Golotta recalling their appearance at the Tottenham Hotel’s opening night.
+He spoke of playing to packed venues, including crowds of 600 at places like The Tarmac (now The Westside Hotel) in Laverton and the Altona Sports Club.
+“The queue to get in would be right around the entire hotel,” Golotta shared.

-Their only charting hit was with one song which hit #37 in 1973 and stayed on the chart for only one week and that was ''Going To A Party''.
-It sold particularly well amongst Melbourne hotel-goers.
-The band also released a few albums with 'Dancing In The Street' and 'High-Heeled Rock N Roll' being the most successful.
-In the early 80s vocalist Phil Golotta left and the remaining members recruited ex-soloists Rod Kirkham (Young Talent Time fame) and Robin Jolley into the lineup as well as changing the band's name to The Echoes.
-Ray Eames died in 2014.
+Their only charting single, ''Going To A Party,'' reached #37 in 1973, staying on the chart for just one week, though it sold well among Melbourne hotel-goers.
+The band released a few albums, with 'Dancing In The Street' and 'High-Heeled Rock N Roll' being the most successful.
+In the early 80s, after Phil Golotta left, the group recruited Rod Kirkham (of Young Talent Time fame) and Robin Jolley and rebranded as The Echoes.
+Ray Eames passed away in 2014, and Phil Golotta died in 2025 at the age of 86.

 Members